Insights

 Property Developers in Australia.
 Setting the scene.

 "No money, no project!" is a frequent issue for Property Developers.
-While the Government has introduced a number of initiatives to assist businesses, workers and home owners, the relationship between property developers and banks has seen a significant and rapid decline since the COVID pandemic.
+While the Government has introduced a number of initiatives to assist businesses, workers and home owners, the relationship between property developers and banks has seen a significant and rapid decline since the pandemic.
 Many banks have ceased accepting applications from property developers particularly as they are deemed too risky.

 As a result, obtaining financial assistance in property development is often exceptionally difficult in the current Australian credit market.
 Regulatory changes and investigation into lending practices by ASIC, APRA and a Royal Commission have all contributed to a narrow view in a limited lending market.